 Do your research before submitting your capital requisition request.
 If your goal in installing security cameras is to reduce inventory shrinkage, you’ll need the data for the amount of shrinkage your company has experienced in the last few years and how much extra loss prevention staff or physical security would be needed to stop these losses from occurring.

 Want to improve safety and reduce workers’ comp claims?
 Talk to HR and your safety team about the number of workplace accidents and resulting workers’ comp claims that have been filed for the last three to five years.
 If you can, find out how much these claims have cost the company and use that number to show how purchasing a camera security system could actually help the company control costs and save money in the long run.

 On any capital expenditure, the accuracy of your current and future project cost projections is vital.
 Some security camera vendors or installers have been known to provide rock bottom invoices only to hit you with hidden costs later.
 Our team provides a free one-hour security consultation and comprehensive site review to ensure that we are able to provide you with an accurate quote for your project well in advance, helping you secure the capital funding you need to install your system.
 From there, you can work with your in-house finance team or consult with the company accountant to organize your requisition proposal.

 Your camera security partner

-Your capital expenditure request should focus on getting the decision makers within your company to say yes to your purchase.
-Instead of focusing on technical aspects or the innovation of the latest technology, your energy and words should be spent selling the benefits of your request.
+Your capital expenditure request should focus on getting the decision-makers within your company to say yes to your purchase.
+Instead of focusing on technical aspects of the innovation of the latest technology, your energy and words should be spent selling the benefits of your request.
 Provide concrete examples of how a security camera system has benefited other companies with similar goals and how it can specifically help your company meet your goals.